By Anna Gay on | No Comments

-If you are new to shooting RAW files, one of the first things you’ll notice is that, when you import your RAW files from your camera into Lightroom, after the image preview has been on the screen for a second, it will suddenly change, and look different from what you originally saw in your camera’s preview!
+If you are new to shooting RAW files, one of the first things you will notice is that, when you import your RAW files from your camera into Lightroom, after the image preview has been on the screen for a second, it will suddenly change, and look different from what you originally saw in your camera’s preview.

 At this point, your goal will be to make a few minor adjustments to your RAW file in order to restore it to what you saw in your preview.